crustydev/Crusty-scanner/README.md

 # Crusty-scanner v1

-Subdomain enumeration tool written in RustLang.
+Subdomain enumeration tool written in RustLang for asset discovery in security reconaissance.

 ## About

-This is an asynchronous Rust program, running on the Tokio.rs runtime, that takes in a target domain and uses a variety of sources to retrieve its subdomains.
+This is an asynchronous Rust program that runs on the Tokio.rs runtime, taking in a target domain and using a variety of sources to retrieve its subdomains.
 For each subdomain it finds, it scans to check what ports for which a connection can be opened over the subdomain.
 It returns a list of open ports for each subdomain.

 ## Usage